 Self-care and Follow-up

-You will probably see your doctor 1 or 2 days after surgery.
-Your doctor will tell you what activities you can do.
-Common guidelines are:
+You will probably see your health care provider 1 or 2 days after surgery.
+Your provider will tell you what steps to take as you recover, such as:

-- Take a few days off of work after surgery until most of your symptoms get better.
+- Take a few days off from work after surgery until most of your symptoms get better.

 - Avoid all noncontact activities (such as bicycling and working out at the gym) for at least 3 days after surgery.